 Positive displacement flow meters work without power.
 By outfitting the meter with a mechanical register, totalized flows may be accurately monitored in virtually any engineering unit desired by the end-user without the need to run power to the meter.
 This is ideal for applications where the meter must be installed in a remote location where power is not available.
-Positive displacement flow meters are available in sizes from ⅛” to 12 inches or more.
-Operation turndowns can be as high as 100:1, although ranges of 15:1 or lower are much more common.
+Positive displacement flow meters are available in sizes from ⅛” up to 12 inches or more.
+Operatiing turndowns can be as high as 100:1, although ranges of 15:1 or lower are much more common.
 Slippage between the flowmeter components is reduced and metering accuracy is therefore increased as the viscosity of the process fluid increases.
 Therefore, Positive displacement flow meters are excellent for highly viscous fluids such as oils and fats.
-Learn more information for Magnetic Measurement

 Positive displacement flow meters operate with small clearances between their precision-machined parts; wear rapidly destroys their accuracy.
 For this reason, positive displacement flow meters are generally not recommended for measuring slurries or abrasive fluids.
-However, for clean fluid service, their precision and wide rangeability make them ideal for custody transfer and batching applications.
-In industrial and petrochemical settings, flow meter are commonly used for batching and mixing control
+However, for service involving clean fluid flows, their precision and wide rangeability make them ideal for custody transfer and batching applications.
+In industrial and petrochemical settings, flow meters are commonly used for batching and mixing control

 Positive Displacement Flow meters meters being one of the oldest, if not the oldest flow meter technique, come in many different styles.
 The most popular ones are described on our Positive Displacement Measuring Principle page.

 SmartMeasurement offers a range of positive displacement meters including the most popular styles of PD flowmeters in service today which include oval/lobe gear type, bi-rotor or helix gear types, and oval gear pd meter.